 Lift (1977, 40.47) ***½/TTTTWasser und Wein

 Meeresfahrt (1978, 38.24) ***/½Wir Fahrn Übers Meer

 Lift were one of the few East German progressive bands to emerge during the Communist era; unlike some of their contemporaries, they don't appear to have been straightjacketed into applying their country's politics to their music, so to speak.
-Lift isn't a 'bit of everything so nobody's left out' album like Karat's Albatross, say; I'm not saying it's a symphonic prog classic, and it certainly has its more commercial moments, but there's no reggae or mainstream pop.
+Lift isn't a 'bit of everything so nobody's left out' album like Karat's Albatross, say; I'm not saying it's a symphonic prog classic and it certainly has its more commercial moments, but there's no reggae or mainstream pop.
 Which is nice.

 Lift's second album, Meeresfahrt, shoots my argument in the foot slightly by starting off as a 'something for everyone' record.
-The bluesy chug of clavinet-driven opener Wir Fahrn Übers Meer is pretty awful, Nach Süden merely average, and while a lot more listenable, the string quartet on Scherbenglas sounds oddly out of place.
+The bluesy chug of Clavinet-driven opener Wir Fahrn Übers Meer is pretty awful, Nach Süden merely average and, while a lot more listenable, the string quartet on Scherbenglas sounds oddly out of place.
 Tagesreise is a decent enough, Hammond-heavy ballad, Sommernacht rather less so, which leaves the title track.
 To my astonishment, Meeresfahrt is a truly wonderful piece, uplifting in the same way as, say, Gryphon's coincidentally German-titled (Ein Klein) Heldenleben, with a repeating melody to die for, in a vaguely medieval style, before lurching into a fusionesque middle section.
-Oddly, it's also the only Mellotron track, opening with phased strings and finishing, some 14 minutes later, with some muted choir, although the flute on the track is presumably real.
+Oddly, it's also the only Mellotron track, opening with phased strings and finishing, some fourteen minutes later, with some muted choir, although the flute on the track is presumably real.